 Alongside the few remaining vibrant abstract works available in the primary market, Piermarq now exclusively brings Naata’s final body of work Iconography to collectors.
 Intrinsically linked to Naata’s own culture, these icons represent the beginnings of all human language and art before people became sedentary – examples of which can be found on ancient petroglyphs (rock carvings) on all habitable continents around the world.
 They are historical documents that will soon be our only link to the genesis of culture.
 Completed over five years, Iconography is arguably one of the most significant bodies of indigenous art completed since the Papunya boards of the early 1970’s.

 ‘Naata Paints for both Papunya Tula Artists and Yanda Aboriginal Art.
 Often when an Indigenous artist paints for more than one agent, confusion arises about the quality and sometimes authenticity of the paintings due to different styles and colours of the artworks that can result.
 In the case of Naata, there is a definite similarity between the works she paints for Papunya Tula Artists and Yanda Aboriginal Art, including her palette, depiction of her stories and country, and most importantly, the quality.
 Accordingly, there is growing market acceptance of both sources of provenance for Naata’s paintings.’

 Dennison, S (2016) Australian Indigenous & Oceanic Art – Featuring Works From The Helen Read Collection, Melbourne: Moss Green Auctions, p.
 43.

 Naata Nungurrayi’s work featured within From West of Here – Contemporary Aboriginal Art in April 2016, click here to view the catalogue.

 Would you like to view artworks by Freddie Timms?
-Feel free to contact us at 02 9660 [email protected]
+Feel free to contact us at 02 9660 7799 or [email protected]